 From 2014-18 Daniela was associated with the Hessisches Staatstheater Wiesbaden, where she conducted production premieres of L’elisir d’amore, The Count of Luxembourg and Eugene Onegin as well as revivals of Don Pasquale, The Threepenny Opera, La Traviata, Norma and Otello.
 Her debut at the International May Festival in Germany, conducting Otello and L’elisir d’amore, was critically acclaimed, as was her Austrian debut at the Lehar Festival in Bad Ischl in 2018 where she led a new production of The Land of Smiles.
 Her interpretation of Eugene Onegin at the Staatstheater Darmstadt in 2017 was awarded the prize for the best Musical Interpretation at the Hessian Theater Days.

-She has conducted orchestras including the Gothenburg Symphony, Norrköping Symphony, Trondheim Symphony, Casco Phil, Frankfurt Opera and Museum Orchestra, Würzburg Philharmonic and Oulu Sinfonia.
+She has appeared as guest conductor with several orchestras, including the Gothenburg Symphony, Norrköping Symphony, Trondheim Symphony, the Norwegian Radio, Turku Symphony, Würzburg Philharmonic, Recreation Großes Orchester Graz and Oulu Sinfonia.

 Born in Rome, she studied piano and chamber music at the Conservatorio Santa Cecilia, followed by a master’s degree at Basel Music Academy.
 She was a student of pianist Lazar Berman until his death in 2005.
 In 2006 she moved to Berlin to study orchestral conducting at the Hanns Eisler Hochschule, where she received a prize for conducting contemporary music, and subsequently attended masterclasses with Gianluigi Gelmetti at the Accademia Chigiana in Siena.
 In 2017 she was a semi-finalist at the Georg Solti Conducting Competition in Frankfurt.